yanir75/C-Weighted-Graphs/README.md

 # C-Graphs

 In this project we will receive a directed graph and activates few functions.
+The graph will be represented as a list of vertices and a list of edges for each vertex.
+I created a structs for priority queue,list,node and edge to complete this task.

 1.Graph creations, upon receiving the letter A followed by the number of vertices in a graph.
 We will start creating a graph in chronological order, every time we would like to work on another vertices we will insert the letter n.